onkar-mule/Profile/README.md

 ## Achievements

-- **Accenture Shared Success Catalyst award**
-  - Awarded for "Success Catalyst award" of Q3-2023 in Accenture.
+- **Accenture Shared Success Catalyst award of Q3-2023 in Accenture**

-- **Employee Of The Year Award**
-  - Awarded for "Employee Of The Year" of Q4-2020 in TAS INDIA Pvt.
-Ltd.
+- **Employee Of The Year Award of Q4-2020 in TAS INDIA Pvt.
+Ltd.**

 ## Working Platforms (IDE)